Zensey/wg-tun2gvisor/README.md

 # wg-tun2gvisor
-A userspace VPN using Wireguard-Go and gVisor.
+A userspace VPN server (Wireguard-Go) which desn't need TUN/TAP device.
 Created for prototype / demo purposes.

-It forwards TCP and UDP traffic from wireguard tunnel to network using gvisor userspace network stack.
+It forwards TCP and UDP traffic from wireguard tunnel to network using gvisor's userspace implementation of network stack.
 Does not require any extra privileges.